beetbox/pylastfp/README.rst

     $ python setup.py install

-in the source distribution and you're good to go.

 To build from the version control source (i.e., not from a release tarball), you will also need `Cython`_.
 (The source distributions include the generated C++ file, avoiding the need for Cython.
 This package's